devshola/Degen-Game/README.md

 - ```transferToken```: players who want to transfer their tokens to other players can do that using this function.
 - ```balance```: allows only registered users to check their balance.
 - ```redeemItem```: allows players to redeem items in the game store.
 A player can buy items from the game store with their token.
-- ```lockAccount```: the contract owner can lock the account of a player if they go against the rules of the platform.
-- ```openAccount```: the contract owner can unlock the account of a player whose account has been locked.
 - ```playerBurnsToken```: players can burn their token using this function.